Acting & Intro to Theatre

+Sherry has won two "Best Director" awards from the Los Angeles Drama Critics and a "Best Director" award from the Tennessee Theatre Association.
 She directed the world premieres of Del Shores' Cheatin' and Daddy's Dyin': Who's Got the Will?
 Sherry has written (with George S. Clinton) two musicals.
 That Other Woman’s Child premiered at the Chattanooga State Repertory Theatre to rave reviews and was accepted into the New York Music Theatre Festival.
 Smoky Mountain Suite was produced for PBS and adapted for Gene Autry Radio Theatre.
 Sherry had a recurring role on General Hospital, has done numerous commercials and movies, and hosted the talk show Faithways for CBS.
-Sherry holds a Masters Degree in Theatre Arts from Antioch University.
+She toured with one of the original Godspell companies, performing "Bless the Lord" in 49 states (didn't make it to Alaska!) and was a member of the San Francisco company ("Turn Back Old Man").
+A graduate of Centre College, Sherry holds a Master’s Degree in Theatre Arts from Antioch University.

 Jennifer Arbogast Wilson

 Jennifer Arbogast Wilson is an Associate Professor in the Music Department and Professional Actor Training Program where she teaches Applied Voice and Voice & Speech.
 She holds a doctorate in Vocal Performance with a secondary emphasis in Speech-Language Pathology from Ball State University in Muncie, Indiana where she studied with internationally acclaimed soprano, Dr. Mei Zhong.
-In addition to teaching, Jennifer is actively involved in musical theatre productions with ChattState as well as with local community theatre productions.
-Favorite local roles include The Lady of the Lake in Spamalot (Chattanooga Theatre Centre), Anna Leonowens in The King and I (Signal Mountain Playhouse), and Lucy Harris in Jekyll and Hyde (Ensemble Theatre of Chattanooga).
-As a Music Director/Director, Jennifer has most recently worked on Willy Wonka, Fiddler on the Roof, Once on This Island, and Peter Pan.
+In addition to teaching, Jennifer is actively involved as a performer, director, and musical director with ChattState musical theatre as well as with local community theatre productions.
+Favorite local roles include The Lady of the Lake in Spamalot (Chattanooga Theatre Centre), Anna Leonowens in The King and I (Signal Mountain Playhouse), Lily Craven in The Secret Garden, and Lucy Harris in Jekyll and Hyde (Ensemble Theatre of Chattanooga).
+Some favorite directing/music directing credits include Peter Pan, Fiddler on the Roof, Avenue Q, Into the Woods, Once on this Island, and Caroline or Change.
 Jennifer has performed in master classes with renowned artists such as Ben Vereen and Angela Brown, is an active member in the National Association of Teachers of Singing, and regularly presents voice workshops at the annual conventions for the Southeastern Theatre Conference.

-- (Resident Costume Designer) costumed That Other Woman’s Child for the world premiere and for the New York Musical Theatre Festival.
+Brenda Schwab costumed That Other Woman’s Child for the world premiere and for the New York Musical Theatre Festival.
 She served as resident designer for the Cumberland County Playhouse (Crossville, TN) where she also appeared in The King and I (Anna), The Music Man (Marion), My Fair Lady (Eliza) and The Glass Menagerie (Laura).
 She was co-founder/director of development for The New Harmony Theatre in Indiana and director of the drama program at the New Harmony School.
 She has directed productions for TVT (Spring City), ETC and Oak St. Playhouse (Chattanooga).